where it's ok

 Women's Ministry

 We all want to be known and loved.
 Though we can experience deep relationships with others, there will always be a hole in our hearts for the perfect love of Christ.
-In these six-week sessions, Lisa Harper will walk women through the Song of Solomon.
-Lisa takes a Christ-centered approach to illustrate how this ancient love story is relevant to your life and your relationship with Jesus today.
-You will learn how to embrace God’s perfect love and realize your own beauty and worth in God’s eyes.
+Join us for a time of devotion, prayer, Scripture, laughter, and encouraging one another.

 Please see Elly Baggett, Julie Perez, or Anna Dekan to let us know if you plan on attending.
 We are looking forward to learning more about God with YOU!!